 When Dr. Earley first told me that Methadone was by far the best Rx solution for RLS, I was very skeptical.
 I was not too keen on taking an addictive opioid used by heroin addicts.
 But by that time, my Mirapex has augmented so badly that I was getting almost no sleep, and I would’ve taken almost anything to get some relief.

-Here are the three (3) main benefits of low-dosage Methadone for RLS patients:
+Three (3) important benefits of low-dosage Methadone for RLS patients are:

 - Almost No Chance of Dependence – Dr. Earley has treated RLS patients at Johns Hopkins for over 25 years with low-dosage Methadone, and ZERO PATIENTS have had dependence issues.
 NOT ONE.
 Why?
 Dr. Earley told me when RLS patients take Methadone, it connects to different brain receptors than regular people, so therefore no patients get hooked.
 For me, that’s been true—when I take Methadone, I never get that loopy feeling that usually comes with pain medicine.

-So here’s the BOTTOM LINE: if you have RLS, ask your doctor to look at, and read, the clinical information below from Johns Hopkins about RLS:
+So here’s the BOTTOM LINE: if you have RLS, ask your doctor to read the following clinical information from Johns Hopkins about RLS:

 Or better yet, print off and take some of these studies and links to your doctor and ask him/her to review them.
 Then hopefully s/he will consider prescribing low-dosage Methadone for your RLS.
 With all of the opioid abuse out there, some clinicians won’t prescribe Methadone, which I understand, but I think they should put their patients’ legitimate needs over their fears.

-So I drive seven hours every year to Johns Hopkins in Baltimore to meet with Dr. Earley in order to continue getting my Rx from him.
-He has patients from all over the entire country who do the same.
-It’s worth it.
+So I drive seven hours every year to Baltimore to meet with Dr. Earley at Johns Hopkins in order to continue getting my Methadone Rx.
+He has patients from all over the country who do the same.
+It’s totally worth it.

-And even though Dr. Earley is going to retire in a few years—despite my protests ☺—there will always be physicians at Johns Hopkins’ Center for Restless Legs Syndrome who will prescribe Methadone for RLS patients.
-Here’s the information you need to contact them:
+And even though Dr. Earley is going to retire in a few years—despite my protests —there will always be physicians at Johns Hopkins’ Center for Restless Legs Syndrome who can prescribe Methadone for RLS patients.
+Below is the Johns Hopkins contact information:

 Center for Restless Legs Syndrome